 From Conception to Installation—a Checklist Created by Outdoor Kitchen Design Experts

-Our outdoor kitchen design experts put together this checklist specifically for anyone designing and installing an outdoor kitchen design and installation.
+Our outdoor kitchen design experts put together this checklist to ensure you've thought through every detail when designing and installing an outdoor kitchen.

 From your initial ideas to that first evening of relaxing: this checklist covers the key design aspects that apply to most outdoor projects.
-Our aim is to help you through the process of outdoor kitchen projects—including full design support, working with one of our design experts directly.
+Our aim is to help you through the process —including offering full design support, working with one of our design experts directly.

 Outdoor Kitchen Design and Installation Checklist